ISSN 2567-6458, 29.Januar 2019

 Author: Gerd Doeben-Henisch

 An overview to the enhanced AAI theory version 2 you can find here.
-In this post we talk about the fifth chapter dealing with the generation of the actor story (AS), and here the special topic of the meaning of (symbolic) expressions.
+In this post we talk about the special topic of the meaning of (symbolic) expressions.

 MEANING: REAL AND VIRTUAL